ibm-cloud-docs/ContinuousDelivery/sonarqube_integration.md

 | name | required, updatable | String | name | The name of this tool integration. |
 | user_login | optional, updatable | String | user_login | The user ID for authenticating with the SonarQube server. |
 | user_password | optional, updatable | Password | user_password | The password or token to authenticate with the SonarQube server.
 You can use a toolchain secrets reference for this parameter.
 For more information about secrets references, see [Protecting your sensitive data in {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials). |
-{: caption="Table 1.
-SonarQube tool integration parameters" caption-side="bottom"}
+{: caption="SonarQube tool integration parameters" caption-side="bottom"}